ayush-sleeping/Learning_Laravel/README.md

   Contain the presentation layer of your application.
 They define the structure and layout of the HTML pages that are served to the user.

+* Controllers: app/Http/Controllers :

+  Handle incoming requests, process data, and return the appropriate responses.
+They orchestrate the application's logic and interact with models.

-* Migrations: database/migrations :
+* Routes: routes/web.php or routes/api.php :

-  Define the structure of the database tables and handle schema modifications using PHP code.
-Migrations allow you to create, modify, and delete database tables and their columns.
+  Responsible for defining the routes that map HTTP requests to controller actions.

 * Middleware: app/Http/Middleware :